okta/terraform-provider-okta/website/docs/d/app_saml.html.markdown

     - `type` - The type of attribute statement value.
     - `values` - Array of values to use.

+- `audience` - Audience restriction.

+- `authn_context_class_ref` - Identifies the SAML authentication context class for the assertion’s authentication statement.

+- `auto_submit_toolbar` - Display auto submit toolbar.

+- `default_relay_state` - Identifies a specific application resource in an IDP initiated SSO scenario.

+- `destination` - Identifies the location where the SAML response is intended to be sent inside the SAML assertion.

+- `digest_algorithm` - Determines the digest algorithm used to digitally sign the SAML assertion and response.

+- `features` - features enabled.

+- `groups` - List of groups IDs assigned to the application.
+  - `DEPRECATED`: Please replace all usage of this field with the data source `okta_app_group_assignments`.

+- `hide_ios` - Do not display application icon on mobile app.

+- `hide_web` - Do not display application icon to users

+- `honor_force_authn` - Prompt user to re-authenticate if SP asks for it.

+- `id` - id of application.

+- `idp_issuer` - SAML issuer ID.

+- `inline_hook_id` - Saml Inline Hook associated with the application.

+- `key_id` - Certificate key ID.

+- `label` - label of application.

+- `links` - Generic JSON containing discoverable resources related to the app.

+- `name` - name of application.

+- `recipient` - The location where the app may present the SAML assertion.

+- `request_compressed` - Denotes whether the request is compressed or not.

+- `response_signed` - Determines whether the SAML auth response message is digitally signed.

+- `saml_signed_request_enabled` - SAML Signed Request enabled

+- `signature_algorithm` - Signature algorithm used ot digitally sign the assertion and response.

+- `single_logout_certificate` - x509 encoded certificate that the Service Provider uses to sign Single Logout requests.

 - `single_logout_issuer` - The issuer of the Service Provider that generates the Single Logout request.

 - `single_logout_url` - The location where the logout response is sent.

-- `single_logout_certificate` - x509 encoded certificate that the Service Provider uses to sign Single Logout requests.
+- `sp_issuer` - SAML service provider issuer.

+- `sso_url` - Single Sign-on Url.

+- `status` - status of application.

+- `subject_name_id_format` - Identifies the SAML processing rules.

-- `links` - Generic JSON containing discoverable resources related to the app.
+- `subject_name_id_template` - Template for app user's username when a user is assigned to the app.

-- `inline_hook_id` - Saml Inline Hook associated with the application.
+- `user_name_template_push_status` - Push username on update.

+- `user_name_template_suffix` - Username template suffix.

+- `user_name_template_type` - Username template type.

+- `user_name_template` - Username template.

 - `users` - List of users IDs assigned to the application.
   - `DEPRECATED`: Please replace all usage of this field with the data source `okta_app_user_assignments`.

-- `groups` - List of groups IDs assigned to the application.
-  - `DEPRECATED`: Please replace all usage of this field with the data source `okta_app_group_assignments`.